MoralisWeb3/docs/docs/01-web3-data-api/aptos/transactions-api/how-to-get-estimate-gas-price.md

 In order to get estimate gas price, Moralis provides you a [estimateGasPrice](/web3-data-api/aptos/reference/estimate-gas-price) endpoint to do so.

+Here you'll need one parameter: `network`.

+Once you have obtained the `network`, you can copy the following code:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';